PGSafarik/FoxGHI/README.md

 ### 20/11/2024 Adding a project version to the library
 Expanding the options for setting the Header bar color (darkening) in Foxlib registers.

+### 15/05/2026 Adding the new window type FXDesktopWindow
+The new window type FXDesktopWindow is added to the library, for small applications running on the desktop.

 ### It will be in the near future
   1) Completed Header Bar colorization setup in FXGHI::ControllPanel class